SOG-web/vman/README.md

 ```

 `--build-cmd` takes comma-separated commands that run in order inside the cloned repo.
 VFLAGS are automatically cleared during builds to prevent conflicts.
+`--fork-bin` specifies the binary to use after building, defaults to `v`.

 Install and use the fork like any version: